-Visit our prescriptions room where you will be able to find your nearest pharmacies, request or review your medication and register for electronic prescribing.
+Visit our prescriptions room where you will be able to find your nearest pharmacies and register for electronic prescribing.

 - Please allow two working days for your prescription to be processed.

 - If you have more than one repeat prescription please try and order all your items together.

 - Clearly indicate where you would like your prescription to be sent.
 We can send the prescription to your home address but remember to enclose a stamped addressed envelope.

 - You can collect your prescription from the surgery or it can be sent by the Electronic Prescription Service (EPS) to a chemist that you have signed up to.